zio/zio/docs/datatypes/contextual/index.md

   private val app: RIO[Logging, Unit] = log("Hello, World!")

-  def run = app.provideServices(Logging.live)
+  def run = app.provide(Logging.live)
 }
 ```

-During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideServices`.
+During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provide`.

 ### Module Pattern 2.0